Loharu Fort: Conservation

 Since 1971, after being sold to the government of Haryana, the fort remained uninhabited, all of the north-wing collapsed and so did a part of the east-wing.
 Only the south-wing of the fort (containing the Farukh Manzil) survives in a dilapidated state.

-In August 2021 GoH announced that after being given a State protected monument status, the fort will be conserved and developed into a tourist attraction.
+In August 2021, Government of Haryana announced that after being given a State protected monument status, the fort will be conserved and developed into a tourist attraction.
 The details of the subsequent conservation project efforts are awaited by the civic society.

+In 2025, Haryana government announced a INR 95 crore restoration plan for upgrade of 20 monuments across the state including the Loharu Fort.